How To Deal With CRA Collections

 - Using money owed to you by another government agency

-- The CRA can take money that is owed to you by other government programs, such as GST/HST credits, and apply these funds towards your outstanding debt.
+- The CRA can take money that is owed to you by other government programs, such as GST/HST credits and childcare benefits, and apply these funds towards your outstanding debt.

 - The CRA can freeze your bank account and then, after a period of time, the bank will be required to forward your money directly to the CRA.
 Obviously, if your bank account is frozen, this will make it incredibly difficult to receive income and to pay bills and expenses.